Amazon moves Lord of the Rings Season 2 from New Zealand to UK

 Amazon has been teasing some initial details of its new Lord of the Rings series – or, more accurately, teasing fans about how secretive it’s going to be about said details.

 Announced in 2017, the project is a hugely ambitious one for Amazon Prime Video, and not just because it costs a lot of money, although it does that too; the rights for J.R.R.
-Tolkein’s novels cost a reported $250 million, before production costs even began to mount up, with a commitment from Amazon to making multiple seasons.
+Tolkien’s novels cost a reported $250 million, before production costs even began to mount up, with a commitment from Amazon to making multiple seasons.

 Star Trek 4 writers JD Payne and Patrick McKay were eventually tapped to write the series, although Amazon Studios chief Jennifer Salke has revealed, alongside a few other bits that there is “no timetable” for the show’s release.
 That suggests that there is still some scope for developing and planning a story and director for the series to take, and it’s perhaps in that spirit that Amazon this week revealed a map of Middle-earth.

 That map doesn’t give us much to go on, but eagle-eyed fans have spotted that it includes Calenardhon, the name of Rohan’s lands when it was ruled by Gondor.
-That places the series in the Second Age of Middle-earth, i.e. the one before the Third Age, which is when Peter Jackson’s movie trilogy (and Tolkein’s novels) take place.
-That suggests that plans have moved on from 2018, when it was rumoured by The One Ring that the series would follow a young Aragorn, with the prequel instead going even further back into Tolkein’s lore for storylines.
+That places the series in the Second Age of Middle-earth, i.e. the one before the Third Age, which is when Peter Jackson’s movie trilogy (and Tolkien’s novels) take place.
+That suggests that plans have moved on from 2018, when it was rumoured by The One Ring that the series would follow a young Aragorn, with the prequel instead going even further back into Tolkien’s lore for storylines.

 Salke told the media at the TCA press tour that the team is “making great progress”, but has since spoken a bit more about the project – or, specifically, the secrecy surrounding it.